clarkdave/clarkdave.net/source/posts/2015/2015-02-19-historical-records-with-postgresql-and-temporal-tables-and-sql-2011.md

 - what state was a particular subscription on `X` date
 - which subscriptions were in each state on `X` date, or across a range of dates
+- on what date did a subscription change from state `X -> Y`
 - which subscriptions changed from state `X -> Y` on `Z` date, or across a range of dates

 First up, let's create a database to play about with: